clarklab/chowdown/_recipes/cauliflower-cacciatore.md

 - 5oz mild goat cheese (we like Chavrie brand)
 - 5oz sour cream
 - jar of cacciatore sauce (we like Cookwell & Company)
+- 1 cup red wine
 - croutons (we make our own)
 - fresh cilantro

 directions:
 - Start by pickling half your peppers.
 Chop all your peppers, put half in a jar, cover with vinegar (and whatever you like, sprices, garlic, hot sauce).
 We're only looking for a quick pickle here, so do this, shake it up, and get back the rest of the recipe.
 - Next, start roasting the cauliflower, around 350°, to your desired level of doneness.
 Keep is firm and you can call it a "cauliflower steak", cook it down hard and it'll eat more like a mash.
-If you're making your own croutons, add some bread cubes tossed in oil/salt/pepper.
+If you're making your own croutons, add some bread cubes tossed in oil/salt/pepper around the roasting pan.
 - While the cauliflower roasts, stir the goat cheese and sour cream together (and whatever you like, sprices, garlic, hot sauce).
 If it's too thick, thin it out with a bit of olive oil.
 - Cook the onion and remaining peppers (non-pickled!) in a high pan with some olive oil.
-When softened, add your jar of cacciatore sauce.
-Stir and bring to a simmer.
+When softened, add your jar of cacciatore sauce and a cup of red wine.
+Stir and bring to a simmer, let it go until it gets a bit thicker.
-- To assemble, plate a large dollop of our cream cheese spread, place half a cauliflower head on top, cover with a scoop of cacciatore, top with croutons, cilantro, and our pickled peppers.
+- To assemble, plate a large dollop of our cream cheese spread, place half a cauliflower head on top, cover with a scoop of cacciatore sauce, top with croutons, cilantro, and our pickled peppers.

 ---